 If you prefer traditional chromogenic prints — those made on light-sensitive photo paper and developed chemically — your best option is to continue outsourcing to a lab.

 But if you love inkjet prints — especially for fine art (aka giclée) — making your own prints is easier and less expensive than you might expect.
 The technology is mature and reliable, the costs are affordable for most photographers and the creative opportunities are phenomenal.

 So, still wondering how to make your own prints?
 Read on for seven simple steps to start the process.
-If you’d prefer to print this guide out or save it for later, you can download it as a PDF by clicking here.
+If you’d prefer to print this guide out or save it for later.

 Introduction: Jumping In